iosonofabio/organic-box-factory/README.md

 **NOTE**: you may need a development version of singularity to use the command `pull`.

 ## Usage
+First, install the image with Docker or Singularity.
+Then you can execute any software on the image, e.g. the shipped `pipeline`:

- - Docker: `docker run -v $(pwd)/projectdata:/data/projectdata --name imagename --rm iosonofabio/quakelab-containers pipeline --help`
+ - Docker: `docker run -v $(pwd)/projectdata:/data/projectdata --name imagename --rm iosonofabio/quakelab-containers:<branch name> pipeline --help`
  - Singularity: `singularity exec <img filename> pipeline --help`